 The most common injuries in sports result from overuse of the body through imbalanced repetition.
 Tennis players often suffer ailments by continued use of only one side of the body.

-The Natural Power-Grip racket provides a completely balanced approach by being able to hit any shot from either side of the body.
+The Freestyle and the Diamond rackets provide a completely balanced approach by being able to hit any shot from either side of the body.

-The racket also reduces stress on the wrist and elbow due to the ergonomic angle of the handles.
+The rackets also reduce stress on the wrist and elbow due to the ergonomic angle of the handles.
 The elbow, wrist and hand remain in a straighter, more natural position during contact with the ball.

-The Natural Power-Grip racket creates more power with less effort.
+The Freestyle and the Diamond rackets create more power with less effort.

 A simple example in physics demonstrates this point.

 Imagine trying to move a car out of a ditch.